937-382-8020

 Special Considerations in Pediatric Maxillofacial Surgery

 As well, all adults involved must be aware of the psychological impact a craniofacial prosthesis can have on a child, and ensure self-love and acceptance.
-Perhaps most important of all (in children who are old enough) help the child understand the purpose, timeline and intention of the treatment.
+Perhaps most important of all (in children who are old enough) is helping the child understand the purpose, timeline and intention of the treatment.
+Setting a child up with a pediatric oral surgeon who they like and trust is also key—as an expert, they can answer any lingering questions a child has, particularly as they grow up and begin to understand more about their condition.

 Pediatric maxillofacial medicine saw dramatic developments in the 20th century, and that progress continues today.
 Children require patient, gentle care by an orofacial doctor who monitors their growth.
 With the right oral and maxillofacial surgeon who has the skill, specialization and qualified medical team, your child can have the quality of life they were meant to.